Department of Health

 For authorising conditions and a list of approved health services, bush nursing centres and hospital sites refer to the Medicines and poisons – Secretary approvals webpage.

-RIPRN policy and guidance has recently been updated (June 2023) to support approved health services and clinicians to adopt the Rural and Isolated Practice Registered Nurse (RIPRN) function.
+RIPRN policy and guidance has recently been updated (June 2023) to support approved health services and clinicians and to help them adopt the Rural and Isolated Practice Registered Nurse (RIPRN) function.
 The guide supports implementation that is collaborative, safe and compliant with the law.
 It outlines:

 This document replaces the 2012 nurse endorsement policy framework and toolkit.